 With tax rates lower than the OECD average, Iceland ticks off many of the high quality-of-life boxes.
 Both health care and education are free, life expectancy at birth is 83 years, and it’s been ranked the most peaceful country on earth every year since 2008 on the IEP’s Global Peace Index.

-At the top of the list sits Finland, another Nordic country which climbed four notches up the ladder from last year to land itself at #1.
+At the top of the list sits Finland, another Nordic country which climbed four notches up the ladder last year and is enjoying its second year at #1.
 The ultra-safe country has low crime rates, fantastic ecological policies, and an extremely well-educated populace: 88% of adults aged 25 to 64 have completed upper-secondary education.
-Its world-class health care system has led to high life expectancies—the average is currently 82 years at birth.